vic/use_devshell_toml/README.md

 nix run github:vic/use_devshell_toml [package ...]
 ```

-It will make sure theuse_devshell_toml function is installed and will add all provided package names to
+It will make sure the `use_devshell_toml.sh` function is installed into your direnv lib, and
-`devshell.toml` and create an `.envrc` in current directory.
+will add all provided package names to `devshell.toml` and create an `.envrc` in current directory.

 The gif demo above shows this by adding `hello`, `cargo` and `pip` commands in a single command.